zph/runbook/README.md

 - [ ] Install pre-commit.yml or git integration during `init`

 ## P2
+- [ ] Setup addition of .pre-commit-config.yaml during init phase
 - [x] Setup different folder from runbooks for execution files?
 - [x] Only allow for executing runbooks that are pre-processed
 - [x] Should I follow the tf convention of `plan | apply`
+- [x] Setup decorator to embed dry_run into shell command
 - [ ] (won't do yet) Allow for executing cell by cell from commandline in a repl?
-- [x] Setup decorator to embed dry_run into shell command
 - [ ] Running cell by cell: https://github.com/odewahn/ipynb-examples/blob/master/Importing%20Notebooks.ipynb
 - [ ] figure out how to store and replay individual cells
 - [ ] ~~Textualize gui for tui?~~